ignite/cli/docs/guide/token_factory.md

 Navigate to the file at `x/tokenfactory/keeper/denom_test.go`.

-Remove the `TestDenomRemove` function.
+Remove the `TestDenomRemove()` function.

-In the `x/tokenfactory/keeper/denom.go` file, remove the entire `RemoveDenom` function.
+In the `x/tokenfactory/keeper/denom.go` file, remove the entire `RemoveDenom()` function.

-In the `x/tokenfactory/keeper/msg_server_denom_test.go` file, remove the `TestDenomMsgServerDelete` function.
+In the `x/tokenfactory/keeper/msg_server_denom_test.go` file, remove the `TestDenomMsgServerDelete()` function.

-And finally `x/tokenfactory/keeper/msg_server_denom.go` file, remove the `DeleteDenom` function.
+And finally `x/tokenfactory/keeper/msg_server_denom.go` file, remove the `DeleteDenom()` function.

 ### Types

-The types directory defines useful functions and validations that describe the format of the blockchain data.
+The types directory defines functions and validations that describe the format of the blockchain data.
 We will have to remove the delete denom functionality from the codec, the message denom test and message denom file.

 Start with the codec in `x/tokenfactory/types/codec.go`.